nodejs/TSC/GitHub-Org-Management-Policy.md

 ## Removing or Blocking Individuals

-Only Node.js GitHub Organization owners may remove an individual from the Node.js Foundation membership or ban individuals.
+Only Node.js GitHub Organization owners may remove an individual from the Node.js Foundation membership or block individuals.
 This is due largely to limitations in the way GitHub permissions are structured.

 To remove any current member from the GitHub organization, an issue must be